5 from 3 votes

 Serving Suggestions

-This dish is also delicious for breakfast over scrambled eggs.
-If you have extra leftovers, you can turn them into a creamy chowder by breaking the fish into chunks, and tossing in potatoes.
+Oh and if you have extra leftovers, you can turn them into a creamy chowder by breaking the fish into chunks, and tossing in potatoes.
 It will need to cook for a few extra minutes to thicken up.

 Leftover Storage and Reheat Instructions